richa-vermaa/Databricks360/walkthroughs/13_dwh_query_management.md

 1. Go to Query History
 2. Click on the name of query and a query details panel appears on the right side of the screen
     <img src="/imagery/dwh_query_profile.jpeg" alt="Query Profile" width="1000" height="auto">
-3. Click on Query Profile to view the execution details such as
+3. Click on 'See query profile' to view the execution details such as
     * Time spent: Aggregated time spent for each operation.
 The task’s total time is also provided.
     * Rows: The number and size of the rows affected by each of the query’s operators.
     * Peak memory: The peak memory each of the query’s operators consumed.